 We also had to check with the county on property taxes.
 This is something to consider when figuring your mortgage on what you can afford.
 I would also call and get many quotes for home owners insurance.
 The age of the home can sometimes cause a longer underwriting review process and items like old dearborn heaters can cause the premium to increase.

 A few added costs were mainly just the updates we had to do to our existing home to get it ready to put on the market.
 Because of all these expenses, I estimate we are at over $5,000 already.
 This is no small amount for a house that lives on a budget.
 It has been a stressful and expensive process but one that I know will be all worth it in the end.
+Here is an easy checklist to used when buying an older home.

 Be sure to follow along on social media for more inspiration.